Perry Stone: Controversies

-Speaking in tongues

-Stone was ridiculed in 2019 after a video clip circulated of a church service he was leading, which showed him checking his cellphone while speaking in tongues.
-Stone defended himself by explaining that he was texting a friend whose wife had cancer so that she would know he and his congregation were praying for her.

 Sexual misconduct allegations

 In April 2020, the Voice of Evangelism board of directors reportedly received letters from eleven individuals, nine of whom were women connected to Stone's ministry, that detailed allegations of sexual harassment and assault.
 Actions stipulated in the letters included "groping, showing that he was aroused while fully clothed and rubbing himself, asking women in his ministry about their breasts, kissing the women on the neck and lips, asking them to kiss him in similar ways, messaging them to send him pictures and asking them to massage him."
 According to another report, Stone admitted to having "acted inappropriately with female employees," which he attributed to stress.
 Stone issued a statement that said, "I have asked God and my precious wife Pam to forgive me.
 And I humbly and sincerely ask those who are hurt or offended by my actions to also forgive me.
 It is my hope that by the grace of God we will all be able to walk in healing and restoration."
 The board of directors instructed Stone to take a sabbatical for actions "that deviated from the biblical standards set in place for VOE leadership."
-The forced sabbatical included "professional counseling, medical care, removal from social media and absence from ministry for between six and 12 months."After further investigation it was revealed most of the alleged victims never worked at VOE or met Mr Stone.
+The forced sabbatical included "professional counseling, medical care, removal from social media and absence from ministry for between six and 12 months."

 In December 2021, a Chattanooga, Tennessee, newspaper reported that the FBI was investigating Stone for the sexual misconduct allegations against him, his finances, and his connections to local law enforcement.
 Stone's ministry denied knowledge of this investigation, and Stone personally suggested that the media had concocted the story to drum up advertising revenue.

+In April 2023, a Bradley County grand jury declined to charge Perry Stone following an investigation into allegations of sexual misconduct.
+The investigation was reviewed by the Tennessee Bureau of Investigation.
+Stone has denied any wrongdoing, attributing the allegations to his ministry's success and claiming that the accusers were seeking to damage his reputation.

 Personal life

 Stone married his wife Pamela on April 2, 1982, in Northport, Alabama.
-They have two children: Jonathan and Amanda.